Linuxfabrik/monitoring-plugins/check-plugins/apache-httpd-security/README.md

 * Returns OK if every check that could be carried out passed.
 * Returns WARN (or CRIT with `--severity=crit`) if at least one check failed:
     * a module CIS recommends disabling is loaded, or the log config module is missing,
+    * the worker account may run commands through `sudo`, which hands back the privileges the account exists to drop,
     * the worker account runs as root, is an account shared with other daemons (`daemon`, `nfsnobody`, `nobody`, `nogroup`), has a uid at or above `UID_MIN`, or a running process uses an account other than the configured one,
     * a configuration file is not owned by `root:root`, or is writable by other,
     * the core dump directory, the lock file directory, the process ID file directory or the scoreboard file directory sits inside the document root, is not owned by root, or is writable beyond its owner,